stuffedwombat/stuffedwombat.github.io/make_mechanics.md

 > If you hold down the right arrow key, your character will move to the right until it runs into a wall.

-Both holding down the arrow key and the player being next to a wall are actions.
+Both holding down the arrow key and the player being next to a wall are actions. <br>
 They cause a reaction.

 > If you click the left mouse button, your character shoots a bullet towards the cursor. <br>